AnyDSL/anydsl.github.io/Tutorial.md

 ## Runtime

-A minimal runtime that provides functionality for allocating memory on different devices (CPU / GPU) is provided by the [runtime](https://github.com/AnyDSL/runtime).
-The runtime provides also functionality for [device code generation and execution](AnyDSL/anydsl/wiki/Device-Code-Generation-and-Execution).
+A minimal runtime that provides functionality for allocating memory on different devices (CPU / GPU) is provided by the [AnyDSL runtime](https://github.com/AnyDSL/runtime).
+The runtime provides also functionality for [device code generation and execution]({% link Device-Code-Generation-and-Execution.md %}).

 ## Language Syntax

 ### Variables

 Variables are declated with **let**, and are immutable by default.
 Mutables variables are declared with **let mut**.
 Impala has a type inference system, but the variable can be explicitly typed to resolve ambiguities.

 ```rust
 fn main() -> () {